 - 1. Enters "Set Time/Date" menu to program the internal clock and select time and date display options. - 2.
 Enters "VCR Set Up" menu to select VCR type and recording format (Hours). - 3.
-Enters "Camera Set Up" menu to program camera labels, set recording priorities and set activity/motion settings. - 4.
-Enters display "Sequence Set Up" menu to set the sequence cameras will be displayed in. - 5.
+Enters "Camera Set Up" menu to program camera labels and set recording priorities. - 4.
+Enters display "Sequence Set Up" menu to set the sequence cameras will be displayed. - 5.
 Enters "Alarm Set Up" menu to enable/disable alarms and program alarm action. - 6.
-Enters the "Other Options" menu where you can select remote control code, program a security code for locking out the menus and the front panel buttons, change text color and background, or reset unit to factory defaults. - 7.
-Selects the language used for SPX9m menus and messages.
+Enters the "Other Options" menu where you can select remote control code, program a security code for locking out the menus and the front panel buttons, change text color and background, or reset the unit to factory defaults. - 7.
+Selects the language used for DPX9m menus and messages.